-

 Picture Day Coordinator

-Angel Day is a specific date, usually in late May or early June where NWLL has special discounted group tickets for an Angel’s game at Angel’s Stadium in Anaheim.
-The Angel Day Coordinator is responsible for marketing and selling tickets to their team and organizing the team on Angel Day.
-If you’re interested in this role, contact your Team Parent.
+Angels Day is a specific date, usually in late May or early June where NWLL has special discounted group tickets for an Angels game at Angel Stadium in Anaheim.
+The Angels Day Coordinator is responsible for marketing and selling tickets to their team and organizing the team on Angels Day.

 Umpire

-Volunteer umpires are needed at the upper divisions to referee games.
 The role of Umpire is the most important league role next to Manager.
 Umpires are responsible for ensuring the fairness and safety of our games.
-Training is required and is provided by the League throughout the year.
+Training is required and is provided by the League twice a season.

 NWLL is proud to offer a Junior Umpire Program for people ages 13-17.
-Junior Umpires earn volunteer hours and receive a free meal from the Snack Bar as well as a Visa gift card.
+Junior Umpires earn volunteer hours and receive a free meal from the snack bar as well as a gift card.

 Umpires may not referee games in the same division that their child/family member plays in.
 For example, a youth umpire may not ump a game that his/her sibling is playing in or any games in their sibling’s division.